SamuelFolledo/XcodeScripts/XcodeImagesGenerator/README.md

 ## How to Use
 1. **Install Required Libraries**:

  Run the installation command for Pillow as shown above.

-2. **Run the Script**:
+2. **Navigate to the script file**

   Open a terminal and navigate to the directory containing the script.

+Example:
+`cd `

+3. **Run the Script**:

  You can execute the script by dragging the script file into the terminal, followed by the path to your `.xcassets` folder.

 Example:

-`python image_size_generator.py /path/to/your/xcassets/folder`
+`python imageSizeGenerator.py /path/to/your/xcassets/folder`

 or for Python3

-`python3 image_size_generator.py /path/to/your/xcassets/folder`
+`python3 imageSizeGenerator.py /path/to/your/xcassets/folder`

 Alternatively, you can drag the script file into the terminal, type a space, and then drag the `.xcassets` folder into the terminal to execute it.

-3. **Verify Execution**:
+4. **Verify Execution**:
 The script will generate missing image sizes and print the names of the generated images.

 ## Troubleshooting